-After adopting the necessary legal reforms, the Turkmen authorities must, at a minimum, commence police raids and seizures and act to stop the retail distribution of illegal material through the use of administrative and criminal sanctions.
+After adopting the necessary legal reforms (noted above), the Turkmen authorities must, at a minimum, commence police raids and seizures, and must act to stop the retail distribution of illegal material through the use of administrative and criminal sanctions.
+The copyright industries have no reports and no information about any enforcement activity undertaken in Turkmenistan in 2005.